drewmccormack/ensembles/README.md

 _Author:_ Drew McCormack<br>
 _Created:_ 29th September, 2013<br>
-_Last Updated:_ 28th May, 2014
+_Last Updated:_ 24th September, 2014

-*You can kickstart integration of Ensembles in your app &mdash; and support the open source project &mdash; by purchasing a support and documentation package at [ensembles.io](http://www.ensembles.io).*
+*Ensembles 2 is now available for purchase at [ensembles.io](http://www.ensembles.io).
+It has performance improvements, extra backends (eg CloudKit), and other features.
+This version of Ensembles continues to be maintained and supported.*

 Ensembles extends Apple's Core Data framework to add peer-to-peer synchronization for Mac OS and iOS.
 Multiple SQLite persistent stores can be coupled together via a file synchronization platform like iCloud or Dropbox.
 The framework can be readily extended to support any service capable of moving files between devices, including custom servers.